roddicki/phonegap-360video-player/README.md

-# PhoneGap audio player
+# PhoneGap 360 mp4 video player

 A Phonegap / Cordova project that is a 360 mp4 video player for Android and iOS

 Adapted from https://github.com/borismus/webvr-boilerplate

-This projects aims to give some simple HTML5 style functionality to the 360 video playback
+This project aims to give some simple HTML5 style functionality to 360 video playback using three.js and web vr

 ## Usage
 ### Set up